Antibes & Juan-les-Pins Travel Guide

 Later, Antibes became a Roman settlement.
 You can trace the Greek and Roman history through the castle and the church.
 There are still remains of aqueducts (water supply structures) built by the Romans.
 Villas and townhouses from ancient times are excavated and show the luxurious life of its dwellers.

-Juan-les-Pins is a popular destination for jet-setters.
+Juan-les-Pins is a popular destination for jet-setters, and known for its sandy white beaches.
+Administratively part of greater-Antibes, Juan-les-Pins nevertheless has a much different vibe than its neighbor.
 Younger tourists prefer the upbeat vibes of Juan-les-Pins from the rest of Antibes.
-Juan-les-Pins has everything you’d want in a destination: beaches, night-clubs, casinos, festivals, and expensive boutiques.
+Juan-les-Pins has everything you’d want in a destination: beaches, night-clubs, casinos, festivals (like Jazz à Juan), and expensive boutiques.

-Here, you can have an Italian dinner with a fancy cocktail or chilled glass of rosé at sunset overlooking the sea.
-In late-night, you can exhaust your remaining energy dancing and partying from dusk ’til dawn.
-The Jazz à Juan and Jammin’Juan jazz festivals are big musical attractions.
+Enjoy an afternoon drink at the waterside terrace of the Art Deco Hotel Belles Rives , once a private villa rented by F Scott Fitzgerald.
+In the evening, have an Italian dinner with a fancy cocktail or chilled glass of rosé at sunset overlooking the sea.
+In late-night, you can exhaust your remaining energy dancing and partying until dawn.

 It is one of the millionaire’s paradises in the French Riviera.
 It has the palatial villas of many extremely wealthy individuals and is home to the famous Hotel du Cap, Eden Roc .
 At its summit is the lighthouse, the Phare de la Garoupe.
 You can reach it via the stony road of Chemin du Calcaire, which is good for a half-day seaside stroll.